Kr1msonReaper/startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130
+My IP address is: 54.221.158.191
-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
+Took a bit to figure this step out but I ended up successfully running a server that serves my webpage.

 ## Caddy